SustechYuZhiwang/TopCap/TopCap/comparison/README.md

   - Training progress (loss and accuracy) is printed periodically.
   - Evaluates model performance on the test set and displays training progress graphs.

+## STFT-based speech classification models

+We bulid a comparative model that utilizes the Short-Time Fourier Transform (STFT) and a Convolutional Neural Network (CNN) for implementation.
+Based on resizing the spectrograms to two different dimensions (one 8*8 and the other 16*16), the work is divided into two experiments.
+The model is implemented using TensorFlow and aims to distinguish between two classes (i.e., voiced vs. voiceless consonants) based on STFT features.
+The model implementation includes a complete pipeline from data loading and STFT feature extraction to model training and evaluation.

+['STFT-CNN.py'](STFT-CNN.py) implements this model as follows.

+- Data Loading & Dataset Partitioning
+  - Loads speech files (.wav format) from a specified directory using 'tf.keras.utils.audio_dataset_from_directory'.
+  - Partitions the samples into training, validation, and test sets in an 8:1:1 ratio, followed by batching.

+- Feature Extraction (STFT Spectrogram Generation)
+  - Applies the Short-Time Fourier Transform (STFT) to audio waveforms and computes their magnitude to generate spectrograms.
+  - Adds a channel dimension to the spectrograms, making them compatible with convolutional layer input format (batch_size, height, width, channels).
+  - Resizes the spectrograms to a fixed dimension.​ According to the experimental setup, spectrograms are uniformly resized to 16x16 pixels for the STFT-CNN⁺ experiment; for the other experiment (STFT-CNN), they are resized to 8x8 pixels.

+- CNN Classifier Architecture
+  - The model adopts a Sequential structure.
+  - It consists of three convolutional blocks, each comprising a Conv2D layer (using ReLU activation and samepadding) followed by a MaxPooling2D layer, with the number of filters increasing progressively across blocks (64, 128, 256).
+  - After the convolutional layers, a Flatten layer and two fully connected (Dense) layers are added.
+A final Sigmoid activation function outputs a single probability value for binary classification (unvoiced vs. voiced consonants).

+- Training and Evaluation
+  - The model is compiled using the Adam optimizer and binary cross-entropy loss function.
+  - It is trained on the training set for 10 epochs, with performance monitored on the validation set.
+  - The loss and accuracy metrics recorded during training can be accessed via the history object.

 Running the above codes requires:

 - Python version: Python 3.x